Updated May 2024

 Please enable JavaScript in your browser to complete this form.

 As a society, our understanding of wildfires is framed by the interpretation and communication of data.
-To start, we need to do a better job of messaging wildfire trends, risks, and impacts by using the right metrics.
+We need to do a better job of messaging wildfire trends, risks, and impacts by using the right metrics.
 Citing acres burned may be appropriate for land management decision-making but reporting the number of structures and lives lost to wildfires contextualizes the profound impacts felt by communities.

-Secondly, we need to do a better job of accounting for and standardizing structure loss data.
+We also need to do a better job of accounting for and standardizing structure loss data.
 Across the board, there is a dearth of publicly available data regarding the number of structures, fatalities, and community assets destroyed by wildfires every year.
 Recognizing the gap, government agencies, research institutions, universities, and other groups are improving the methodical tracking and reporting of this valuable information (see St. Denis, L. et al. 2020).
-However, much work remains to standardize this information so that it is readily accessible to policymakers.
+However, this data must be standardized so that it is readily accessible to policymakers.

 Methods and data sources

-To conduct this analysis, we used the best available, nationally consistent data from the National Fire and Aviation Management FAMWEB.
-FAMWEB provides the ability to download Incident Status Summary (ICS-209) reports by year and Geographic Area Coordination Center.
+To conduct this analysis, we used the best available, nationally consistent data from the National Fire and Aviation Management FAMWeb.
+FAMWeb provides the ability to download Incident Status Summary (ICS-209) reports by year and Geographic Area Coordination Center.
 Due to changes in data reporting, fires before 2005 were not included.
-Therefore, this analysis includes data from 2005 through 2022.
+Therefore, this analysis includes data from 2005 through 2023.

-FAMWEB data required some cleaning.
+FAMWeb data required some cleaning.
 Redundant incidents and incidents other than fires were removed.
-In some cases, meaningful incident names were added and, where missing, the year field was populated.
-There were two notable issues we resolved manually:
+In some cases, meaningful incident names were added and, where missing, the year and state name were populated.
+There were three notable issues we resolved manually:

-(1) Structures lost in the 2022 Calf Canyon/Hermits Peak in New Mexico were missing from the FAMWEB database.
+(2) Structures lost in the 2022 Calf Canyon/Hermits Peak in New Mexico were missing from the FAMWeb database.
 We obtained the count of structures lost directly from the SIT-209 forms for the event.

 Data Limitations